Maholmire/Quick-Nix/README.md

 ## Usage.

-Assuming you've got everything working up until this point, simply run `install` with your desired package to append it to your 'configuration.nix` or 'packages.nix` and start `sudo nixos-rebuild switch` to update to the next generation including the installed package.
+Assuming you've got everything working up until this point, simply run `install` with your desired package to append it to your `configuration.nix` or 'packages.nix` and start `sudo nixos-rebuild switch` to update to the next generation including the installed package.

 ###### Drawbacks.